- Food Scientist

-It is suitable for every gender.
+Career as food scientist is suitable for every gender.
 The career-best suits the person having an in-built curiosity about food and agriculture resources.
-The individuals who like to spend time alone while conducting research and study should opt for this career.
+The individuals who like to spend time alone while conducting research and study should opt to have a career as a food scientist.
 It does not matter which gender the candidate belongs to.

 Any special needs

-This career does not suit the candidates with special needs.
-The candidates need to fit into the conduct of research and study.
-He or she may require to travel to fields and other food processing entities to examine the surrounding or environment conditions.
+Career as food scientist does not suit the candidates with special needs.
+Candidates need to fit into the conduct of research and study.
+He or she may require to travel to fields and other food processing entities to examine the surrounding or environmental conditions.